dbrooks11/StudySync/README.md

 3. Build the React frontend image
 4. Start all three containers and link them together

 First run takes a few minutes while Docker downloads and builds everything.
-You only need to do this once unless you install new modules into the backend or frontend.
+You only need to do this once unless you install new modules into the backend or frontend, change the env file, or edit any docker files.

 Whenever you want to start the project up (without rebuilding the docker containers) just run: